-- The Skilled Nursing Facility (SNF) Quality Reporting Program (QRP) was established in the Fiscal Year (FY) 2016 SNF Prospective Payment System (PPS) Final Rule, as authorized by the Improving Medicare Post-Acute Care Transformation Act of 2014 - The SNF QRP is a pay for reporting program.
-SNFs must submit standardized patient assessment data with regard to quality measures and standardized patient assessment data elements - Any SNF who does not meet reporting requirements may be subject to a twopercentage point reduction in their Annual Payment Update
+- The Skilled Nursing Facility (SNF) Quality Reporting Program (QRP) was established in the Fiscal Year (FY) 2016 SNF Prospective Payment System (PPS) Final Rule, as authorized by the Improving Medicare Post-Acute Care Transformation Act of 2014. - The SNF QRP is a pay for reporting program.
+SNFs must submit standardized patient assessment data with regard to quality measures and standardized patient assessment data elements. - Any SNF who does not meet reporting requirements may be subject to a twopercentage point reduction in their Annual Payment Update.

-- Health Equity: Develop and adopt measures which focus on health equity - Universal Foundation Measures: Develop and adopt measures from the Universal Foundation measure set - Pain Measure: Develop and adopt a measure focusing on improvement in patient pain - Patient Satisfaction Measure: Develop and adopt a patient reported satisfaction measure
+- Delirium: Develop and adopt a measure focusing on Delirium. - Well-being: Develop and adopt a measure focusing on well-being. - Interoperability: Develop and adopt a measure focusing on Interoperability. - Patient Satisfaction Measure: Develop and adopt a patient reported satisfaction measure.